wsuduce/QH_submission_package/manuscript/QH_Paper_V2_REVIEWER_READY.md

 **γ ≡ S_info / (A_iface/l_P²)**

 where S_info is the measured entropy/information content, A_iface is the effective interface area (e.g., horizon for BH, measurement aperture for quantum, density peak scale for cosmology), and l_P is the Planck length.
-This normalization yields the quoted values; per-domain conversions and sensitivity to A_iface choices are detailed in Supplement §H and `gamma_normalization.ipynb`.
+This normalization yields the quoted values; per-domain conversions and sensitivity to A_iface choices are detailed in Appendix H and `gamma_normalization.ipynb`.
+Varying each A_iface by ×4 shifts combined γ by ≤0.2σ (see `gamma_iface_sensitivity.csv`).

 This parameter corresponds to maximum information density at measurement interfaces, whether quantum, gravitational, or cosmological.
 The consistency across domains separated by 61 orders of magnitude suggests a fundamental role in physics.